tonyfabeen/brok/README.md

 #BROK
-Simple TCP Proxy to Dynamic Backend Services written in GO
+A Dynamic Proxy to Distributed Services

 #Running
 `